mongodb/mongo-rust-driver/README.md

 This is the officially supported MongoDB Rust driver, a client side library that can be used to interact with MongoDB deployments in Rust applications.
 It uses the [`bson`](https://docs.rs/bson/latest) crate for BSON support.
 The driver contains a fully async API that requires [`tokio`](https://docs.rs/tokio).
 The driver also has a sync API that may be enabled via feature flags.

-For more detailed documentation, see <https://www.mongodb.com/docs/drivers/rust/current/>.
-This documentation includes detailed content about features, runnable examples, troubleshooting resources, and more.
+For more details, including features, runnable examples, troubleshooting resources, and more, please see the [official documentation](https://www.mongodb.com/docs/drivers/rust/current/).

 ## Installation
 ### Requirements